Empirical Likelihood-Based Fairness Auditing: Distribution-Free Certification and Flagging: Flagging performance disparities

 Theorem \ref{theo6} establishes the Type I error control properties of the testing procedure.
 In the boundary case, the probability of Type I error converges asymptotically to the nominal level \( \alpha \), demonstrating proper error control.
 In the case of the interior point of the null hypothesis, the Type I error probability converges to 0 asymptotically, indicating that the test rarely rejects the null hypothesis when it is true.
-In the context of fairness auditing, this conservative behavior implies that when the true performance disparity strictly exceeds \( \epsilon_0 \), the risk of incorrectly rejecting the null hypothesis diminishes to zero.
+In the context of fairness auditing, this conservative behavior implies that when the true performance disparity strictly less than \( \epsilon_0 \), the risk of falsely rejecting the null hypothesis diminishes to zero.
 This property aligns with practical expectations and provides desirable safety guarantees for real-world applications.
-According to \cite{LehmannRomano2005}, Theorem \ref{theo6} demonstrates that $\epsilon_0$ is the least favorable point under the null hypothesis $H_1$.